zeekus/python/machine_learning.md

 Determine if what images go in a specific catagory.

 1. How to teach myself.
-   . create a simple  da
+   . create a simple script that identifies images
+   . create basic text button that holds image

 Libraries to use:
 sys